Aferz/flask/README.md

 ## Services & Singletons

 Services are a <i>fancy</i> word to describe super cool reusable objects.
 That's all.
 Flask helps you building this objects for you and resolving its dependencies.
-This way you allways know your objects are created in the same way, making your code less complex, more secure and realiable.
+This way you allways know your objects are created in the same way, making your code less complex, more secure and reliable.

 <b>Important note:</b> all services are created with the <b><i>new</i></b> keyword.
 Don't say I didn't tell you.